Skip to content

 list_taxpayers.append(taxpayer.asdict())

-# add list_taxpayers to the current simulations, assigning a number to each simulation
+# we add list_taxpayers to the current simulations, giving each simulation a number

 simulations = session.get("simulations", [])